 Comfort-driven Christians have a laundry list of “don’ts.”
 They believe in righteousness by subtraction.
 So, you won’t catch them drinking or cursing…at least not in public.

 But righteousness by subtraction is one-sided righteousness.
 It’s half-truth.

 The whole truth is your heart should grieve as much when you fail to live out the “dos” as it does when you fail to refrain from the “don’ts.”
-But comfortable Christians don’t like the “dos.”
+But settled into comfortable Christianity don’t like the “dos.”
 It involves them getting out of their comfort zone.
 It involves them taking the message of the gospel to their neighbor.
 It involves them feeding the poor and correcting injustices.

 Are you minimizing righteousness to a list of “don’ts”?
 Does your heart break for those who don’t know Jesus?
 Do you grieve when you pass over an opportunity to plead the cause of the poor and oppressed?
 Is your heart desensitized to the orphans and widows?

 If not, maybe it’s time to ask whether you follow comfort or Jesus.